Maryland Route 195

 Maryland Route 195 (MD 195) is a state highway in the U.S. state of Maryland.
 Known as Carroll Avenue, the state highway runs 1.90 mi from Eastern Avenue at the District of Columbia boundary in Takoma Park north to MD 193 in Silver Spring.
-MD 195 is the main north–south state highway through Takoma Park in southeastern Montgomery County.
+MD 195 is the main northeast–southwest state highway through Takoma Park in southeastern Montgomery County.
 The highway provides access to Washington Adventist University and Washington Adventist Hospital and crosses Sligo Creek on the Carroll Avenue Bridge.
-The state highway was constructed from Washington, D.C. to Silver Spring in the late 1920s on a road that has existed since the 19th century.
-The Carroll Avenue Bridge was built in 1932 as the third bridge at the site.
-Reconstruction of the bridge began in 2015 and was completed in 2017.
+The state highway was built from Washington, D.C., to Silver Spring in the late 1920s on a road that has existed since the 19th century.
+The bridge, built in 1932, is the third at the site; it was rebuilt from in 2015 to 2017.

 Route description

 MD 195 begins at the intersection of Carroll Avenue, Eastern Avenue, and Willow Street at the District of Columbia boundary in the city of Takoma Park.
 The highway continues west as Carroll Street through the Takoma neighborhood of Washington, D.C., where it provides access to the Takoma station on the Washington Metro's Red Line.
 MD 195 heads east as a two-lane undivided street through the Takoma Park Historic District.
-The highway turns north at its intersection with Laurel Avenue, then veers northeast toward Takoma Junction.
+The highway turns north at its intersection with Laurel Avenue, then northeast toward Takoma Junction.
 There, MD 195 briefly runs concurrently with MD 410.
 MD 410 heads northwest from Takoma Junction toward Silver Spring along Philadelphia Avenue and east from the concurrency along Ethan Allen Avenue.
 MD 195 continues northeast on Carroll Avenue and descends into the valley of Sligo Creek.
 Old Carroll Avenue splits northeast toward Sligo Creek Parkway as the state highway veers north and crosses the Carroll Avenue Bridge, a triple span reinforced concrete, open spandrel arch bridge that crosses the parkway, the creek, and the Sligo Creek Trail.

-North of the Carroll Avenue Bridge, MD 195 passes the main entrance to Washington Adventist Hospital and intersects Flower Avenue, which was formerly MD 787 and is the main street through the Washington Adventist University campus.
+North of the Carroll Avenue Bridge, MD 195 intersects Flower Avenue, which was formerly MD 787 and is the main street through the Washington Adventist University campus.
 The state highway continues northeast from Flower Avenue and reaches the north city limit of Takoma Park beyond Garland Avenue.
 MD 195, which closely follows the city limit to its northern terminus, crosses Long Branch and veers north out of the stream valley.
 The highway gains an intermittent median and has a northbound service road, which is unsigned MD 195A, and passes the Davis-Warner House.
 MD 195 reaches its northern terminus at an oblique intersection with MD 193 (University Boulevard) on the eastern edge of Silver Spring.
 Carroll Avenue continues north as a county highway toward its northern end at MD 320 (Piney Branch Road).